 The second Fail is a combination of Offer and Targeting.
 The fine print on the offer to add an authorized user includes the line, “If your account is closed for any reason, including if you convert to another card product, you may no longer be eligible for this offer.”
 In other words, if the Citi customer accepted the offer he had received one week prior to this one, then this offer is void.
 Poor customer experience!

 When I worked at Citi, we took measures to avoid overlapping offers.
 That does not appear to be the case today.
 It does not appear to me that one of these mailers was delayed in the mail for a long time, so let’s rule out bad postal delivery.
-Maybe the Citi Rewards+ Card Product Manager wasn’t aware of what the Thank You Preferred Card Product Manager had planned, or maybe they had conflicting business objectives so neither of them cared.
+Maybe the Citi Rewards+ Card Product Manager wasn’t aware of what the Thank You Preferred Card Product Manager had planned, or maybe they had conflicting business objectives.
 I can only speculate.

 - When planning the timing of your mailing and determining the offer response window, consider customer actions required to fulfill the offer.